ipodscott/acf-core/README.md

 - Video Button - Modal video player that supports remote and uploaded mp4, youtube, wistia, and vimeo.

 Each module is completely self contained and includes it own JS and CSS dependencies.

+**This was originally built as part of a theme and I'm in the process of converting it to a plugin so there is some optimization and fixes that I'm in the process of adding.**